 Research

 Substantively, my research revolves around three questions.
 First, how do leaders obtain personal reputations––such as reputations for resolve––and what impact do these leader-specific reputations have on international security?
 Second, how does military service shape elite foreign policy preferences and political behavior?
-Third, how does the American public perceive the military, and how do these perceptions shape the conduct of U.S. civil-military relations?
+Third, how do elites shape US public opinion towards the military and the use of force?
 Across these research programs, I employ a multi-methods approach, including experimental, quantitative, and qualitative research methods, based on the needs of each project’s particular research question.
 Yet, I maintain a special interest in the use of experimental methods in IR.
-My research specialties include international security, reputations and coercion, civil-military relations, nuclear weapons policy, foreign policy decision-making, and experimental and multi-methods methods.